obitech21/Password-Strength-Checker-with-Python/README.md

 Users should ensure that their passwords are strong and hard to guess in order to prevent losing any sensitive information to any attackers.

-# Password Strength Checker Code:
+# Password Strength Checker Code

 I first imported the required packages for the code to work properly.